oakley808/testingframework/README.md

 ## Selecting an IDE

 The final and arguably most important thing you'll need to create a framework is an IDE in which to do your coding.
 There are numerous IDEs available for programming in JavaScript/Node all with various advantages.
 I've listed them out below.
 For the demonstration I will be using Atom, but only because I am most familiar with it, IntelliJ and Visual Studio Code are arguably better IDEs with more features.
-But try them out and choose whichever you find most inuitive.
+But try them out and choose whichever you find most intuitive.

 ### IntelliJ/WebStorm

-Webstorm is IntelliJs JavaScript/Node offering, and it has the deepest feature set and is probably the best choice.
+Webstorm is IntelliJ's JavaScript/Node offering, and it has the deepest feature set and is probably the best choice.
 The catch of course is that you need a license.
 You can download a 30 day trial to see if its worth your while.

 https://www.jetbrains.com/webstorm/